cdoremus/MyNotes/Spanish Notes.md

 u - oo as the two "o's" in 'boot' (*tu, su*)
 ## Consonants
 b - see v below
 c - sounds like k (*como*) when followed by A, O or U ('k' in 'bake').
 If it is followed by the letters 'e' or 'i' then it sounds like 's' ('th' in Spain)(*hacer, cierra*).
-When c comes before a, o and u within a word, these consonants are pronounced the same as if it was at the beginning of a word. cc - is always followed by an 'i' or 'e' and sounds like an 'x' in taxi. d - somewhat like a soft 'th' with tongue resting on the front teeth (*donde, nada*) except after 'n' or 'l' or after a break (start of word) where the sound is a hard 'd' like the 'd' in English "den". g - a hard g sound like 'g' in 'go' (*agua, guapo*)(when before an A, O or U) When  before an 'e' or 'i' it sounds like a strong English 'h' (*página, gente*)
+When c comes before a, o and u within a word, these consonants arve pronounced the same as if it was at the beginning of a word. cc - is always followed by an 'i' or 'e' and sounds like an 'x' in taxi. d - somewhat like a soft 'th' with tongue resting on the front teeth (*donde, nada*) except after 'n' or 'l' or after a break (start of word) where the sound is a hard 'd' like the 'd' in English "den". g - a hard g sound like 'g' in 'go' (*agua, guapo*)(when before an A, O or U) When  before an 'e' or 'i' it sounds like a strong English 'h' (*página, gente*)